zwzzzQAQ/Chinese-MentalBERT/mlm_wwm/README.md

 limitations under the License.
 -->

+# Chinese MentalBERT: Domain-Adaptive Pre-training on Social Media for Chinese Mental Health Text Analysis

-## Depression Dictionary Guided Whole Word Masking Model
+## Depression Dictionary Guided Whole Word Masking
+We have opened the [Chinese MentalBERT](https://huggingface.co/zwzzz/Chinese-MentalBERT) model on huggingface.

 The following example will be executed on a corpus aggregated from four datasets: comments from the “Zoufan” Weibo treehole, the Weibo Depression “Chaohua” (a super topic on Weibo), the Sina Weibo Depression Dataset ([SWDD](https://github.com/ethan-nicholas-tsai/SWDD)), and